 We always undertake to share our intention to refer a child to Social Care, unless to do so would put the child at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will consult with Social Care at this point.

-The Social Media & Networking Policy should also be read in conjunction with the Safeguarding Policy.
+The Social Media and Networking Policy should also be read in conjunction with the Safeguarding Policy.

 Our designated person for Safeguarding/Child Protection is Jo Keeble, Executive Headteacher.